How to Develop Incredible Self-Discipline

 Step #1: Find Your Motivation

-Before we begin to work on self-discipline, there has to be motivation.
+Before you begin to work on self-discipline, there has to be motivation.
 This is what will push you through the tough times and keep you focused.

 Motivation is what drives us to set goals, face challenges, and perform the necessary hard work.
 So, we must decide what our motivation is for wanting to develop stronger self-discipline.